- Education and Science»

 Dracula ants are classified in the genus Adetomyrma and are found in Madagascar.
 They are believed to be related to the first ants, which evolved from wasps.
 Their name was derived from their feeding method, which resembles that of Count Dracula, the vampire in Bram Stoker's famous novel.

 Dracula ants live underground.
 The worker ants are blind.
 Both the queen and the workers bite holes in the ant larvae and then feed on their blood.
 Although this process sounds dramatic, the wounds and blood loss don't kill the larvae.
 Researchers refer to this feeding method as "non-destructive cannibalism".
-An ant’s blood is technically known as hemolymph and is colorless.
+An ant’s blood is technically known as hemolymph and is colourless.

 The feeding behaviour of Dracula ants may have been the precursor to the trophallaxis seen in some other ants.
 In trophallaxis, food or fluid is passed from one member of a community to another by mouth-to-mouth feeding or anus-to-mouth feeding.

 Some species of ants build shelters for their caterpillars.
 At night the ants protect the caterpillars in the shelters.
-At the start of the day the ants herd the caterpillars up a tree so that the caterpillars can feed on leaves.
+At the start of the day the ants herd the larvae up a tree so that the caterpillars can feed on leaves.
 The ants guard their herd during the day.

 Aphids are small insects found around the world.
 They are most common in temperate areas, where they are major plant pests.
 Aphids have a wide range of colours.
-They may be colourless, pink, red, yellow, green, brown or black.
+They may be colourless, pink, red, yellow, green, brown, or black.
 The green forms are sometimes known as greenflies.

 Aphids have mouth parts than pierce plant veins and suck up the sugary sap that is being transported in the phloem vessels of the veins.
-Once they have digested the sap, the aphids release a sweet liquid called honeydew from the ends of their abdomens.
+Once they have digested the sap, the insects release a sweet liquid called honeydew from the ends of their abdomens.
 Some ant species drink this liquid.

 An ant colony "farms" its aphids, carrying them around to new plants when necessary.
 The ants stimulate the aphids to release a drop of honeydew by tapping or stroking them with either an antenna or a foreleg.
 They also protect their herd from potential predators.
 Some ant species collect the eggs produced by the aphids and store them in their nest over winter.
 They take the eggs back to the plant leaves in the spring.